 Telematics is a method of monitoring cars, trucks, and other assets by using embedded hardware called telematic control units (TCUs).
-A TCU monitors the status, location and behavior of a vehicle including driver behavior, engine fault codes and GPS location.
-Capturing and analyzing real time data from the hundreds or thousands of fleet vehicles enables effective fleet management and operational control.
+A TCU monitors the status, location and behaviour of a vehicle including driver behaviour, engine fault codes and GPS location.
+Capturing and analysing real time data from the hundreds or thousands of fleet vehicles enables effective fleet management and operational control.

 What is a telematic control unit (TCU) ?

 A TCU is a small computer in your vehicle that is able to report on nearly every detail — from speed and idling, to fuel use, low tire pressure, and more.
 This information can mean saving on maintenance costs by better monitoring vehicles or improving fuel efficiency by learning more about driving habits.

 A vast amount of data can be processed and analysed with a telematics device and other connected hardware or sensors, such as:

 - Vehicle speed